User Profile

 Elecsys® AD CSF assays enable timely intervention by identifying patients with MCI at risk of progression to AD.13

 Identification of disease progression is key for planning patient treatment and care.
-CSF biomarkers can detect subjects more at risk of developing AD.18
+CSF biomarkers can detect subjects more at risk of progression to AD.18

 Elecsys® AD CSF assays aid to identify adult subjects with MCI at higher vs lower risk of cognitive decline as defined by a change in clinical score (Clinical Dementia Rating scale – Sum of Boxes, CDR-SB; Mini Mental State Exam, MMSE) within a 2 year period.11,13